zkparty/lambda-ppot/README.md

 # lambda-ppot

+## Commands

+1. `sam build | sam local invoke requestRetrievalFunction --event .\events\event-request-retrieval.json --env-vars .\env.json`
+2. `sam build | sam local invoke confirmEmailFunction --event .\events\event-confirm-email.json --env-vars .\env.json`

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders:

 - `src` - Code for the application's Lambda function.
 - `events` - Invocation events that you can use to invoke the function.
 - `__tests__` - Unit tests for the application code.
 - `template.yaml` - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions, an API Gateway API, and Amazon DynamoDB tables.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.
 The AWS Toolkit is an open-source plugin for popular IDEs that uses the AWS SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds step-through debugging for Lambda function code.

 To get started, see the following: